bxb370/Gel_Sight_Mini_Leveling_Model/README.md

 - data_new_2
 - data_test

-If you are using original shared data, copy those folders from:
+If you want to use original data, copy those folders from:
 Sherwin-Williams\Gelsight - General\Gelsight Mini\Leveling Model Python Script Images

 ## Run the Pipeline